Scalable Community Detection in Massive Networks Using Aggregated Relational Data: Conclusion

 The MMSB is popular model-based method of community detection of overlapping communities.
 However, this model is difficult to scale to networks on the order of millions of nodes since it parameterizes each pair of nodes.
 The algorithm from \citet{gopalan2013efficient} implements a stochastic variational inference algorithm with a sampling scheme that takes advantage of the sparseness found in real-world networks.
 Although this algorithm works quite well, it ignores nodal information commonly found in networks that could reduce computational costs and improve model convergence.

 In this paper, we introduced aggregated relational data for the MMSB (ARDMMSB) that incorporates such information with the present link structure.
 ARDMMSB lends itself to a mini-batch strategy that can be carried out in parallel which can drive down computation times.
-It works by aggregating sets of links to form a multigraph which is of much smaller dimension than the network's adjacency matrix.
+It works by aggregating sets of links to form a bipartite graph which is of much smaller dimension than the network's adjacency matrix.
 It retains information from the original graph and can be used to estimate the parameters of the MMSB directly.
-Our simulation studies and real-world application to a citation network illustrate how our algorithm can achieve improved results by leveraging information outside of the links themselves.
+Our simulation studies and real-world application to a citation network illustrate how our algorithm can achieve improved results by leveraging information outside of the links themselves. {There are several important extensions of this procedure which should be considered in future work. \citet{jin2023mixed} have extended the MMSB model to incorporate a degree correction parameter, which leads to better model fitting with real networks.
+Incorporating such a degree correction here is an important future direction.} We have also made all code used to create the figures in this paper publicly available in a github repo.